Understanding Deliverability Metrics

-Forwarded rate: calculated as the number of the emails that the recipients forwarded on to others out of total emails sent.
+Calculated as the number of the emails that the recipients forwarded and/or shared with others out of total emails sent.
 This metric is useful to assess the virality of your email.
-A high forwarded rate is a sign of strong subscriber engagement with the content you're sending and indicates that the content is relevant to not only your subscribers, but also to their networks.
+A high forwarded rate is a sign of strong subscriber engagement with the content you’re sending and indicates that the content is relevant to not only your subscribers but also to their networks.

 For additional insights, consider evaluating the relationships that exist between certain metrics:

 Metrics like opens and clicks can be divided into “total” and “unique” to provide a more accurate measure of the subscriber’s activity.
 The ratio of total opens/clicks to unique opens/clicks can also provide useful insights into engagement levels.

 Unsubscribes vs. complaints:

 If complaints are higher than unsubscribes, this could tell about potential issues with your opt-out process.

 “Good” clicks vs. “neutral” clicks:

 Viewing the deliverability metrics of one isolated campaign provides little value.
 You'll get more insights into the overall health of your email program if you measure individual campaigns against other campaigns and measure your overall email program over a specific period of time (e.g., from year to year, from quarter to quarter).